Wild whale shark in open ocean near Puerto Princesa, Palawan Philippines

 When is the best time to see whale sharks in Puerto Princesa?

-Peak season is May through September — whale sharks migrate into Puerto Princesa's plankton-rich waters during the southwest monsoon.
-Sighting rates are often highest around full moon phases when tidal currents concentrate plankton near the surface.
-April and October are good shoulder months.
-The tour does not operate November to March when whale sharks are not in the area.
+Peak season is May through September, when whale sharks are more commonly reported in Puerto Princesa's plankton-rich waters during the southwest monsoon.
+April and October are shoulder months.
+The tour does not operate November to March because sightings are not reliable enough for a responsible commercial departure.

 Is the ₱3,500 really all-inclusive?

 Yes.
-Hotel pickup and drop-off, 30ft speedboat, wildlife guide, premium snorkel mask and fins, USCG-approved life vest, healthy mostly-meatless lunch, all permits and marine park fees, and the Secret Spot Promise.
-The only things not included are a personal towel and alcoholic beverages.
+Hotel pickup and drop-off, 30ft speedboat, wildlife guide, snorkel mask and fins, life vest, fresh lunch, water and non-alcoholic drinks, all permits and marine park fees, and a clear-water lunch or snorkel stop when conditions allow.
+The only things not included are a personal towel, alcoholic beverages and optional gratuities.

 Why is a speedboat better than a traditional bangka?